ralphyz/3D/mac_under_desk_bracket/README.md

 # Mac Under Desk Bracket

 This is a two piece bracket to be installed under a desk.
 There is the option to put in a back stop, or not.
 If you would like a "longer" bracket, print two and adjust the length.
 One with the stop, one without.
 There is an option for a cable clip.
-I put in a clip that fit my USBS cable, but you can adjust that size too.
+I put in a clip that fit my USB cable, but you can adjust that size too.

 The defaults: